GwennyB/AsyncInn/README.md

 VIEW - This application uses Razor syntax to inject model data into HTML view templates.

 CONTROLLER - Controllers exist for the splash page ('Home') and each (non-enum) table listed in the database schema.
 Each contains CRUD features to permit all allowed database data manipulation (some CRUD features are excluded for to support business rules (such as editing an amenity)).
+Primary tables (Hotel, RoomPlan, Amenity) rely on custom interface to decouple the client from the database.

 ## Database Schema
 Inventory